velpulasriya08/SMS-BASED-THRESHOLD-MONITORING-AND-THERMAL-MANAGEMENT/README.md

  ┌───┴──────────┐
  Yes           No
 Send SMS    Keep Monitoring
-Alert User  (Read Again After Delay)
+Alert User
      │
-🔄 Loop Back to Sensor Reading
+Loop Back to Sensor Reading

 MODULES USED IN THE PROJECT.